Chart Color Schemes

 The educational profile of Leneva exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Leneva trail regional benchmarks; 26.1% of residents aged 15+ hold university degrees compared to 33.4% in VIC.
+Educational qualifications in Leneva trail regional benchmarks, with 26.1% of residents aged 15+ holding university degrees compared to 33.4% in VIC as of 2021.
 This gap highlights potential for educational development and skills enhancement.
 Bachelor degrees lead at 18.8%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.5%).
 Trade and technical skills feature prominently, with 41.8% of residents aged 15+ holding vocational credentials – advanced diplomas (12.3%) and certificates (29.5%).

-Educational participation is notably high; 34.2% of residents are currently enrolled in formal education.
+Educational participation is notably high, with 34.2% of residents currently enrolled in formal education as of 2021.
 This includes 13.7% in primary education, 9.0% in secondary education, and 3.7% pursuing tertiary education.

 Frequently Asked Questions - Education